 - An active member of the Society (dues paid)

-- Returning to campus as a full-time student during Fall 2015
+- Returning to campus as a full-time student during the 2017-2018 academic year

-- Nominated by your local chapter (one nomination per chapter)
+- Nominated by a local chapter (one nomination per chapter)

-For more information and details, contact Dr. Kay White at firstname.lastname@example.org.
+For more information contact Dr. Kay White at firstname.lastname@example.org

 Testimonials from the 2015 Summit:

 I cannot stress enough how beneficial this Summit was for me!
 The ability to hear what other chapters are doing or have done to improve was valuable and I took some ideas away that I plan to implement at Murray State. -Jaime Staengel, Murray State University

 Being able to network with other student vice presidents from across the country and understanding that we are all going through common things within our chapter was valuable.
 I really feel like the seminars made a huge impact on the way that I view/understand leadership. -Charlene Gallagher, California State University, Stanislaus

 The most valuable aspect was the opportunity to collaborate with other student vice presidents so that I could share what my college is doing compared to others. -Matthew Leverich, Nazareth College

 Not only was this Summit extremely informative, but it also gives student vice presidents the motivation they need to go and make progress at their chapters. -Cameron Sargent, Brigham Young University